wagtail/wagtail/docs/getting_started/tutorial.md

 There are a few new concepts here, so let's take them one at a time:

-Inheriting from `Orderable` adds a `sort_order` field to the model, to keep track of the ordering of images in the gallery.
+1. Inheriting from `Orderable` adds a `sort_order` field to the model, to keep track of the ordering of images in the gallery.

-The `ParentalKey` to `BlogPage` is what attaches the gallery images to a specific page.
+2. The `ParentalKey` to `BlogPage` is what attaches the gallery images to a specific page.
 A `ParentalKey` works similarly to a `ForeignKey`, but also defines `BlogPageGalleryImage` as a "child" of the `BlogPage` model, so that it's treated as a fundamental part of the page in operations like submitting for moderation, and tracking revision history.

-`image` is a `ForeignKey` to Wagtail's built-in `Image` model, where the images themselves are stored.
+3.  `image` is a `ForeignKey` to Wagtail's built-in `Image` model, where the images themselves are stored.
 This appears in the page editor as a pop-up interface for choosing an existing image or uploading a new one.
 This way, we allow an image to exist in multiple galleries - effectively, we've created a many-to-many relationship between pages and images.

-Specifying `on_delete=models.CASCADE` on the foreign key means that if the image is deleted from the system, the gallery entry is deleted as well.
+4. Specifying `on_delete=models.CASCADE` on the foreign key means that if the image is deleted from the system, the gallery entry is deleted as well.
 (In other situations, it might be appropriate to leave the entry in place - for example, if an "our staff" page included a list of people with headshots, and one of those photos was deleted, we'd rather leave the person in place on the page without a photo.
 In this case, we'd set the foreign key to `blank=True, null=True, on_delete=models.SET_NULL`.)

-Finally, adding the `InlinePanel` to `BlogPage.content_panels` makes the gallery images available on the editing interface for `BlogPage`.
+5. Finally, adding the `InlinePanel` to `BlogPage.content_panels` makes the gallery images available on the editing interface for `BlogPage`.

-After editing `blog/models.py` you should see a _Gallery images_ field with an option to upload images and provide a caption for it when editing a blog page in your Wagtail admin area.
+After editing `blog/models.py` you should see a _Gallery images_ field with the option to upload images and provide a caption for it when editing a blog page in your Wagtail admin area.

-Adjust your blog page template to include the images:
+Edit your blog page template `blog_page.html` to include the images section:

 ```html+django
 {% extends "base.html" %}